NetApp: Syrian surveillance

 In November 2011, during the 2011 Syrian uprising, NetApp was named as one of several companies whose products were being used in the Syrian government crackdown.
 The equipment was allegedly sold to the Syrians by an authorized NetApp reseller.

 On April 7, 2014, NetApp was notified by the US Department of Commerce "that it had completed its review of this matter and determined that NetApp had not violated the U.S. export laws", and that the file on the matter had been closed.

 Legal dispute with Sun Microsystems

 In September 2007, NetApp started proceedings against Sun Microsystems, claiming that the ZFS File System developed by Sun infringed its patents.
 The following month, Sun announced plans to countersue based on alleged misuse by NetApp of Sun's own patented technology.
 Several of NetApp's patent claims were rejected on the basis of prior art after re-examination by the United States Patent and Trademark Office.
 On September 9, 2010, NetApp announced an agreement with Oracle Corporation (the new owner of Sun Microsystems) to dismiss the suits.

-Accolades
+Awards

 NetApp was listed amongst Silicon Valley Top 25 Corporate Philanthropists in 2013.
 NetApp was Named Brand of the Year by the Think Global Awards in 2019.
+In 2023, NetApp was named Best Company to Work For by U.S. News & World Report.
+In 2024, consulting firm Frost & Sullivan named NetApp Global Company of the Year in the hybrid cloud storage management industry.

+Environment

+In 2021, the CDP Climate Change Score improved to B−.
+In some NetApp offices, employees have formed Green Teams to integrate sustainable values into their daily lives.